Go for the Five

 A time of disruption, of transition.

-Horseless carriages were replacing the horse-drawn, shutting down many equine businesses.
+Newfangled motor cars are replacing horse-drawn livery carriages, shutting down many equine businesses.

-Women were waking up to their political potential and demanding the right to vote through the suffrage movement.
+Women are waking up to their political potential and demanding the right to vote through the suffrage movement.

-It was still a man’s world in many respects, with women kept in their place by sidesaddles, corsets, and the like.
-Things were not much different in the world of sports.
+It is still a man’s world in many respects, with women kept in their place by sidesaddles, corsets, and the like.
+Things are not much different in the world of sports.

-Millie Parker was a headstrong and talented teenage rider whose rise to the top was propelled by an Olympic dream.
-Then she bumped into the male-dominated sports establishment and was brought up short.
+Millie Parker is a headstrong and talented teenage rider whose rise to the top is propelled by an Olympic dream.
+Then she bumps into the male-dominated sports establishment and is brought up short.
 Women?
 Riding?
 In the Olympics?
 Get serious.

 What happens next is the surprising climax of “Go for the Five,” a fictitious feature film screenplay written by Tom Lough for his Writers Guild Foundation screenwriting fellowship project.

-Inspired by true events, Millie’s story rings true even today, as sports for women continue to evolve.
+Inspired by true events, Millie’s story applies even today, as sports for women continue to evolve.

-The script was awarded a workshop table read by the Writers Guild Foundation Veterans Writing Project.
+In a screenplay competition, the script won the feature film division and was awarded a workshop table read by the Writers Guild Foundation Veterans Writing Project.
 For this table read, professional actors and a narrator delivered their lines authentically, allowing listeners to “see the movie” in their minds.
+As a result of table read feedback, the script is now better than ever.

 Tom Lough